AnnaQC/capture_tmp/README.md

 * Set Up Environment and Run Tests via scripts

 -----------------------------------
 Before we start.
-By default we use python 2.7.6
+By default we use python 2.7.6 on x64 system.
+Also pip and Chrome browser should be installed on your computer.

 ==========================================
 Set Up Environment for OS LINUX:
 ------------------------------------------